ompatel-2004/devops-intern-final/README.md

 X-Build-SHA: local-test
 ```

-This confirms that the build identifier was injected during image creation.
+This verifies that the build identifier was injected during image creation.

 ---

-## 6.7 Run the Health Check Script
+## 7.7 Run the Health Check Script

-Run:

 ```bash
 ./scripts/healthcheck.sh